Ruth Seymour: Career

 Seymour's first venture into radio came at KPFK in Los Angeles from 1961 to 1964.
+She had moved to the city with her husband in 1961.
 As that station's drama and literary critic, she produced award-winning series.
 From 1971 to 1976, she worked as program director there, and she did freelance work for the Pacifica Foundation while traveling in Europe.
+She was fired in 1976, after the FBI raided the station in search of a tape KPFK had aired from Patty Hearst and the Symbionese Liberation Army, which the station manager refused to turn over.
+Seymour broadcast the raid live, as it occurred.

-Seymour joined the staff of KCRW at Santa Monica College in 1977 as a consultant and was named manager a few months later.
-She retired from there in February 2009 after having helped the station "transcend its basement location to shape the culture in Los Angeles."
+Seymour joined the staff of KCRW at Santa Monica College in 1977 as a consultant and was named manager a few months later, in 1978.
+She retired from there in February 2010 after having helped the station "transcend its basement location to shape the culture in Los Angeles".
 During her tenure, the station grew from being based in a playground at a middle school and having an old transmitter to covering much of southern California with its broadcasts.
 It also developed streaming services and podcasts.

 In 1979, two factors combined to enhance Seymour's efforts toward advancing KCRW's status.
 Soon after the station began using a new transmitter, National Public Radio launched Morning Edition.
 While the area's then-most-significant public radio station ran the two-hour program before 6 a.m., Seymour decided to run it three times each morning from 3 a.m. to 9 a.m. on KCRW.
 "That way nobody was going to have [the programs] when I didn't have them," she said.

+Seymour also brought other programs to KCRW, such as Le Show (hosted by Harry Shearer), Left, Right & Center, Morning Becomes Eclectic, The Politics of Culture, To the Point, and Which Way L.A.? (hosted by Warren Olney).
+In 1996, KCRW became the first station other than Chicago's WBEZ to air This American Life, and she pushed host Ira Glass to rename the show from its original name, Your Radio Playhouse.
+She also supported programs that brought literature to the radio, including airing radio dramas adaptations of Babbitt and Ulysses.
+She also created two popular volumes of the audio collection Jewish Short Stories from Eastern Europe and Beyond, in which well-known actors read works by Jewish authors.

-Seymour spearheaded fundraising efforts for not only KCRW, including a $1 million pledge drive in 1995, but also for the network program Weekend All Things Considered in 1985 and for NPR in 1991.
+Seymour spearheaded fundraising efforts not only for KCRW, including a $1 million pledge drive in 1995, but also for the network program Weekend All Things Considered in 1985 and for NPR in 1991.
 She also was active in the effort to simplify podcasting of radio stations' programs.
 Without blanket licensing agreements, such as those that apply to over-the-air broadcasts and streaming of programs, a separate contract with each record label used in the podcast was required.

+In 2008, Seymour successfully lobbied for a municipal bond issue that would allow KCRW to build its own building.